Bortezomib: Pharmacokinetics and pharmacodynamics

 After subcutaneous administration, peak plasma levels are ~25-50 nM and this peak is sustained for 1-2 hrs.
 After intravenous injection, peak plasma levels are ~500 nM but only for ~5 minutes, after which the levels rapidly drop as the drug distributes to tissues (volume of distribution is ~500 L).
 Both routes provide equal drug exposures and generally comparable therapeutic efficacy.
 Elimination half life is 9–15 hours and the drug is primarily cleared by hepatic metabolism.

 The pharmacodynamics of bortezomib are determined by quantifying proteasome inhibition in peripheral blood mononuclear cells taken from people receiving the drug.

 History

 Bortezomib was originally made in 1995 at Myogenics.
 The drug (PS-341) was tested in a small Phase I clinical trial on people with multiple myeloma.
 It was brought to further clinical trials by Millennium Pharmaceuticals in October 1999.

-In May 2003, seven years after the initial synthesis, bortezomib (marketed as Velcade by Millennium Pharmaceuticals Inc.) was approved in the United States by the Food and Drug Administration (FDA) for use in multiple myeloma, based on the results from the SUMMIT Phase II trial.
+In May 2003, bortezomib (marketed as Velcade by Millennium Pharmaceuticals Inc.) was approved in the United States by the Food and Drug Administration (FDA) for use in multiple myeloma, based on the results from the SUMMIT Phase II trial.
 In 2008, bortezomib was approved in the United States for initial treatment of people with multiple myeloma.
 Bortezomib was previously approved in 2005, for the treatment of people with multiple myeloma who had received at least one prior therapy and in 2003, for the treatment of more refractory multiple myeloma.